-Having a forgiving set of irons on the golf course could mean the difference between shooting a 90 or an 80.
+Having a forgiving set of irons in your bag could mean the difference between shooting a 90 or an 80.
 Naturally, playing with the right set of irons makes a big difference in your game.
-With better, more forgiving irons you’ll have better mis-hits, which is a key to playing better golf.
+With better and more forgiving irons you’ll have better mis-hits, which is a key to playing better golf.

 Best Overall: The TaylorMade M6 Iron Set